cloudstateio/samples-java-shoppingcart/README.md

 * A stateless service `frontend`
 * A stateful entity-based service `shopping-cart`

+## IDE setup

+Eclipse, IntelliJ and VS Code are able to be used to maintain this project.
+With Eclipse and VS Code, it is important that the `mvn generate-sources` goal is run on loading the project for the first time, and whenever a `.proto` file is changed.
+Various plugins are available for editing `.proto` files.
+For example, Eclipse offers the "protobuf-dt" plugin.

+When using a protobuf editor you may need to specify additional folders for importing.
+These folders can be found under the `target/protoc-dependencies` e.g. `target/protoc-dependencies/092fbd08ada464f00abcb68216d1faaa` and similar folders.

 ## Building container images

 All the latest container images are available publicly at `lightbend-docker-registry.bintray.io/cloudstate-samples`.
 Feel free to build your own images from sources.